504 vs. IEP: What is the Difference?

 Individualized Education Programs (IEPs) fall under the Individuals with Disabilities Education Act (IDEA) which is special education law.
 IDEA ensures that children with disabilities receive a Free and Appropriate Public Education (FAPE) to meet their unique needs, and prepare them for further education, employment, and independent living.
 IEPs are valid in public schools.

-To be eligible for an IEP, a student has to meet the criteria for one of the 13 specific disability categories listed in IDEA (intellectual disability, hearing impairment, speech or language impairment, visual impairment, emotional disturbance, orthopedic impairment, autism, traumatic brain injury, other health impairment, specific learning disability, deaf-blindness, or multiple disabilities) AND a student's disability has to negatively impact their educational performance and require specially designed instruction.
+To be eligible for an IEP, a student has to meet the criteria for one of the 13 specific disability categories listed in IDEA (intellectual disability, hearing impairment, speech or language impairment, visual impairment, emotional disturbance, orthopedic impairment, autism, traumatic brain injury, other health impairment, specific learning disability, deaf-blindness, or multiple disabilities) AND a student's disability has to adversely impact their educational performance and require specially designed instruction.
 IEPs are created by a team - parents, teachers, specialists, and more.